NodeOps-app/autogen/Docs/Projects/Guides/Ghost-headless-cms/Readme.md

 ## Overview

 This guide demonstrates deploying Ghost as a headless CMS with a separate Next.js frontend using the NodeOps platform.
-This creates a scalable BE/FE architecture where the backend serves content via API and the frontend consumes it.
+This creates a scalable BE/FE architecture where the backend serves content via API which the frontend consumes.

+> There is no need to run Ghost with separate BE/FE.
+[Follow the guide to understand how to run Ghost as a single container](../../../Docker-Integration/Guides/Readme.md), or remain here for a demo of a BE/FE app on AutoGen.

 ## ⚠️ Security notice

-**This guide uses hardcoded API keys for simplicity.
+This guide uses hardcoded API keys for simplicity.
 Never do this in production deployments.
-See the [environment variables extension](./environment-variables.md) guide to understand how to properly handle API keys.**
+See the [environment variables extension](./environment-variables.md) guide to understand how to properly handle API keys.

 ## Architecture